 More background checks were run in March 2020 than at any other time since the creation of the background check system.

 According to FBI data, March 2020 set the all-time record for the number of National Instant Criminal Background Check System (NICS) background checks since the creation of the system over 20 years ago.FBI, NICS Firearm Checks: Month/Year, https://bit.ly/3eldbXB.
 These checks are associated with the purchase of approximately 2 million handguns and long guns in March 2020.
 After the announcement of federal social distancing guidelines in mid-March,CDC, “Resources for Large Community Events & Mass Gatherings,” March 16, 2020, https://bit.ly/39pffu6.
 Americans rushed the gun stores.
 The five days that followed all made the list of the most background checks in a single day, ever—no other year has more than one day in the top 10, let alone five in one week.FBI, NICS Firearm Checks: Top 10 Highest Days/Weeks, https://bit.ly/2Rsk3J8.
 This surge sustained through April and May.
 Over these three months, the FBI received 9.7 million background check requests, compared to the 7.2 million received in the same period in 2019.FBI, NICS Firearm Checks: Month/Year, https://bit.ly/3eldbXB.
-This spree resulted in an estimated 5.9 million guns sold from March to May, an 80 percent increase over the same time last year.FBI, NICS Firearm Checks: Month/Year, https://bit.ly/2MllXs6; Brauer J, "Demand and Supply of Commercial Firearms in the United States," https://bit.ly/3eF6peJ.
+This spree resulted in an estimated 5.9 million guns sold from March to May, an 80 percent increase over the same time last year.FBI, NICS Firearm Checks: Month/Year by State/Type, https://bit.ly/2MllXs6; Brauer J, "Demand and Supply of Commercial Firearms in the United States," https://bit.ly/3eF6peJ.
 Everytown estimated the number of firearms sold using the Small Arms Survey methodology, an adaptation of the method used by Small Arms Analytics & Forecasting.

 Federal loopholes let prohibited gun purchasers slip through the cracks